frontinus/frontinus.github.io/_posts/2025-10-26-Marconi_and_DaVinci.markdown

 ---

+This article explains how the 2 boards of our avionic system work together

 # The Brain and Nerves: How Davinci and Marconi Work Together 🧠🔗📡

 In the PoliTo Rocket Team's avionics system, we don't rely on a single central computer.
 Instead, we use a distributed architecture built around two types of custom-designed boards: the Davinci Flight Computer (FC) and the Marconi Telemetry & Control board.
 Understanding how they collaborate is key to understanding our rocket's electronic heart.